AlexandraPregent/AlexandraPregent.github.io/_pages/cv.md

 ### **Ethics Adviser- Student Trainee (2019-2021)**

 * *Ethics in Science & Technology Commission (Quebec Government)*
-    * &nbsp; &nbsp; The Commission's mandate is to advise the Government on ethical questions related to Science & Technologies.
+    * &nbsp; &nbsp;The Commission's mandate is to advise the Government on ethical questions related to Science & Technologies.
-    * &nbsp; &nbsp; Participation in the writing of several documents, including official briefs and reports.
+    * &nbsp; &nbsp;Participation in the writing of several documents, including official briefs and reports.